jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 #### Lockpicking Lawyer(s)
 - Everyone begins discussing what to do as Pan still in the danger as the sharp Scythe's could come out at any moment.
 - As battle strategies are hashed out (10 mins or so) the floor on the first ground level tier rises up creating the most dangerous floor plan ever.
-- Trying not to get [Home Alone'd](https://www.youtube.com/watch?v=izXfM45jcNM) Freya looks for something to jam up the trap.
+- Freya looks for something to throw jam up the trap.
 - Finding a log she hurls it at Pan, although it knocks the wind of of her, it makes it to other side.
 - After a Strength check Pan plunges the log into the trap mechanism crevice.
   - Although it looks like it will hold, it ain't sturdy.